IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ### Use Update() to save the state after modifying an existing object

-First, request the desired `Size` and then compare the desired size to the number of replicas running in the deployment.
+First, request the `Size` field from our Memcached Custom Resource and then compare the desired size to the number of replicas running in the deployment.
 If the states don't match, we'll use the `Update` method to adjust the amount of replicas in the deployment.
 The Update(ctx context.Context, obj Object) function has a similar function definition to Create(), except that we must pass in a struct pointer to the object we want to update.

 ```go